Coronavirus COVID-19 Information

 What are the cleaning protocols in Residence?

 Residences follow a strict cleaning protocol, including cleaning and disinfecting, with special attention being paid to high frequency touch points.
-Cleaning is defined as removing germs, dirt, and impurities from surfaces.
-Disinfecting is defined as killing the germs on the surface using specialized chemicals.
+See details here.
 High frequency touch points include:

 i.
 Light switches